ejmr/tup-mode/README.md

 --------

-Tup mode provides syntax highlighting for all of the elements of tupfiles, such as rule definitions, variables, macros, flags, and so on.
+Tup mode provides syntax highlighting for all of the elements of tupfiles, such as rule definitions, user-defined variables, macros, flags, bin variables, and so on.
 The mode also allows you to execute Tup commands.
 It binds the following key sequences:

 1. `C-c C-i`: `tup init`
 2. `C-c C-u`: `tup upd`